Introduction

 It is the set of development documents registered before the Real Estate Registry, required for regular sale of future units.

-Is off-plan property risky?
+Is property under construction property risky?

 It can be legitimate, but it involves specific risks involving construction, developer, contract, price adjustment, financing, cancellation and future registration.